2020 High School Area Show and Congressional Art Competition

 Each year, the Kalamazoo Institute of Arts works with regional colleges and universities to award scholarships to High School Area Show participants.
 Each college and university selects their scholarship recipients and determines the scholarship amount.
 Thanks to the generosity of these schools, over $500,000 in scholarships will be awarded to deserving high school artists, helping them pursue their artistic dreams.

 We are pleased to announce that scholarships will be offered this year from the following schools:

 - College for Creative Studies (Detroit)

 - Indiana University South Bend

 - KVCC Center for New Media

 In addition to scholarships and juror awards, High School Area Show participants who live in the 6th Congressional District can also submit one of their works to be considered for the annual 6th Congressional Art Competition.
 One work of art will be selected by U.S Representative Fred Upton's office to hang for 1 year in the U.S. Capitol as part of the national Congressional Art Competition.
 The artist will receive free airfare for two to Washington, D.C. and an invitation to the Artist Reception.
 We are pleased to announce the winner of this competition is Ashley Blough, Lakeshore High School.

 Barb Whitney, an arts educator, administrator, and visual artist served as this year s juror.
 In her role as the executive director for Lansing Art Gallery & Education Center she has increased arts engagement through diversity, inclusion, and equity.
-Of note, Whitney serves as adjunct faculty for Michigan State University and Vice-Chair for the Mayors Arts & Culture Commission in Lansing, and she recently received the Michigan Art Education Associations Distinguished Service Award.
+Of note, serving as adjunct faculty for Michigan State University and Vice-Chair for the Mayor's Arts & Culture Commission in Lansing, and she recently received the Michigan Art Education Associations Distinguished Service Award.